 You must first complete the Graduate School Application, which will provide you with a University ID number.
 Your academic department will access your completed Graduate Assistantship Application.

-Letters of Recommendation and the DOS will be copied to your academic department.
+The DOS will be copied to your academic department.

-Direct letters to:
+Direct DOS to:

 Beverly Beyer, Associate Director